Are You Newly Diagnosed?

-You are not alone.
-The IMF is here to help you from diagnosis to long-term survival.
-In this section, you will learn more about the first steps you can take if you have a new multiple myeloma diagnosis.
+At the International Myeloma Foundation (IMF), we're here to help you from diagnosis to long-term survival.
+Learn more about the first steps you can take if you have newly diagnosed multiple myeloma.

 Multiple myeloma is a highly treatable disease.
 Many patients live long and productive lives after diagnosis.
 Both survival and quality of life for myeloma patients are improving steadily.